227 Marlborough

 225-229 Marlborough (2015)

 On November 18, 1946, 227 Marlborough was acquired from the Malloys by real estate dealer Joseph P. Brennan.
-At about the same time, the Malloys moved to 227 Marlborough.
+At about the same time, the Malloys moved from 128 Commonwealth to 227 Marlborough, where they also continued to accept lodgers.

-On March 11, 1948, the Malloys foreclosed on the mortgage given them by Joseph Brennan when he purchased the property and transferred it to Francis E. Brown.
+On March 11, 1948, the Malloys foreclosed on the mortgage given them by Joseph Brennan when he purchased 227 Marlborough.
+They transferred the property to Francis E. Brown, an insurance broker, who transferred it back to them on September 8, 1949.

-On July 10, 1952, 227 Marlborough was acquired from Francis Brown by William Francis Powers and his wife, Grace Margaret (O’Leary) Powers.
+On July 10, 1952, 227 Marlborough was acquired from Francis Brown by William Francis Powers, a salesman, and his wife, Grace Margaret (O’Leary) Powers.
 They previously had lived in Cambridge.
 By 1954, they had moved to 232 Commonwealth.

 On March 14, 1956, 227 Marlborough was purchased from the Powerses by Mrs. Helen A. (Leonard) Westcott, the former wife of Arthur Goodwin Westcott, who operated it as a lodging house.
 She was a nurse and lived at 1 Exeter, where she also operated a lodging house.